octobercms/docs/3.x/extend/database/model.md

 The first argument passed to the method is the number of records you wish to receive per "chunk".
 The Closure passed as the second argument will be called for each chunk that is retrieved from the database.

-<a id="oc-retrieving-a-single-model"></a>
-### Retrieving a Single Model
+## Retrieving a Single Model

 In addition to retrieving all of the records for a given table, you may also retrieve single records using `find` and `first`.
-Instead of returning a collection of models, these methods return a single model instance:
+Instead of returning a collection of models, these methods return a single model instance.

 ```php
 // Retrieve a model by its primary key